horis233/Online-Judge-Website/WORKPLAN.md

 ```
-- In ngOnInit, get id first by route params senging into "sessionId" and call initEditor (Make those methods a function)
+- In ngOnInit, get id first by route params sending into "sessionId" and call initEditor (Make those methods a function)

 - Send editor and session id when using clollaboration init